kctong529/wtf-suomi/oma-suomi-1/chapter-1/README.md

 > - Minkä merkkinen auto? = What brand of car?
 >
 > It's asking about a characteristic or belonging to a category.

+> [!CAUTION]
+> You might notice **mitä** in some expressions like "Mitä kieltä puhut?"
+(What language do you speak?).
+This is also "what" but in a different form.
+Don't worry about mitä for now.
+We'll cover it in detail later.
+For this chapter, focus on **mikä** for "what is" questions.

 ## Common Expressions & Responses